sondr3/sondr3/README.md

 ### Hi there, I'm Sondre! 👋

-I'm currently doing my graduate degree in algorithms at the University of Bergen.
+I'm currently doing my masters degree in algorithms at the University of Bergen.
 I have  a passion for safe and reliable software, open source and programming.
 I'm also a firm believer in applying the KISS principle and the worse is better philosophy to my projects.
 I enjoy and use strongly typed languages, Linux and mechanical keyboards.

 #### You can find me on...